whayay/yahud/README.md

 ## Notes

 * I welcome issue reports or suggestions - they can be reported via github
+* This HUD does not support 4:3 resolutions
 * The custom backgrounds used on the menu and loading screens are located in the materials\console directory.
 If you'd like to disable them, just delete the background* files in this directory.